 In the oven

 The oven method is a popular one for pancetta.
 Preheat the oven to 450F degrees.
 Place your pancetta slices on a parchment paper-lined baking sheet, and bake the pancetta for approximately 10 minutes or until the pancetta slices are crispy.
 If you’re making a pizza, the pancetta slices will cook at the same time as the pizza, so no need to cook them ahead of time.
+Then simply add them to your recipes.

 Pancetta normally keeps for about 3 weeks in the fridge, assuming it’s well protected.
 Check out our article on everything you need to know about storing deli meats.